chatwithvi/chatwithvi.github.io/_posts/2023-10-31-you-are-what-you-read.md

 ---
 date: 2023-10-16T21:48:05.000Z
 layout: post
-title: You are what you read
+title: We are what We read
 subtitle: 'We are building a bookstore for you and your personal AI.'
 description: >-
   We're bringing generative AI to life with books, and bringing books to life with generative AI.